Study plan for MAPS-GLODE Global development Theory and Practice, master, 2 years., spring 2023

 GLODE360 Master's thesis (60 ECTS)

-The specialisation includes the 10 ECTs module on Foundations of Health Promotion and either a 60 ECTs thesis researching a health promotion subject or 30 ECTs internship plus 30 ECTs thesis on a health promotion topic.
+The specialisation includes the 10 ECTs module on Foundations of Health Promotion for Development and either a 60 ECTs thesis researching a health promotion subject or 30 ECTs internship plus 30 ECTs thesis on a health promotion topic.

 Gender in Global Development: